Music of Nova Scotia: Scottish Influence

 Perhaps the most well-known modern Cape Breton fiddler is Natalie MacMaster, who comes from a line of musicians that includes Buddy MacMaster, Wendy MacIsaac and Ashley MacIsaac.
+MacMaster has toured globally and won two Juno Awards.
 Her cousin, Ashley MacIsaac, is notable for having achieved success playing both traditional music and radical musical fusions, exemplified by his Hi™ How Are You Today?
 (1995), a landmark recording.

-To the south of Cape Breton, on the north mainland, due to the many Irish settlements, Irish influenced traditional music is often heard in the rural villages of Guysborough County and Antigonish County.
-Although fiddle and singing are popular, it is not uncommon to hear an accordion (often locally referred to as a squeezebox).
-Spoons, guitars and sometimes a bodhran are also used for rhythmic drive.
+On the mainland, the popular "down-east" style is largely derived from a mix of Scottish and old time music.
+It was featured in Don Messer's Jubilee, which was the number one most show in Canada outside of Hockey Night in Canada, along with the Singalong Jubilee.
+The style of fiddling became a common feature for country exhibitions and square dancing.
+The Maritime Fiddle Festival, which is the longest running fiddle festival in Canada, has helped to keep the traditional music alive and has attracted top old time fiddlers from across North America to its competition.
+Notable fiddlers include Lee Cremo, J.P.
+Cormier, and Gordon Stobbe.

+Irish Influence

+Irish settlements on the mainland of Nova Scotia further influenced a rise in Irish traditional music Popular especially in Guysborough County and Halifax.
+The annual Halifax Celtic Festival often includes several Irish musicians, and Irish-themed pubs with live music are common throughout the province.

 Popular music of Nova Scotia

 Despite the dominance of traditional based music, both as a form of cultural expression, and as a means to brand the tourism experience for visitors to Nova Scotia, the province also has a long history of producing successful popular music acts.
 Many notable, internationally known artists are from Nova Scotia, in a wide variety of genres.